nabaneetLahiri/django-blog/README.md

 ```
 <h4>Step 2: Upload the local postgresql databse onto heroku</h4>
-Install postgresql.
+Install postgresql.<br>
-During instlallation remember the password that is asked for postgres user let this be PassWord
+During instlallation remember the password that is asked for postgres user let this be PassWord<br>
-Add the bin and lib folder of postgresql to path
+Add the bin and lib folder of postgresql to path<br>

 ```cli
 Control Panel